0day-ci/linux/Documentation/userspace-api/media/v4l/buffer.rst

 	the format.
 Any subsequent call to the :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl will not block anymore, but return an ``EPIPE`` error code.
+    * .. _`V4L2-BUF-FLAG-CODECCONFIG`:

+      - ``V4L2_BUF_FLAG_CODECCONFIG``
+      - 0x00200000
+      - The buffer only contains codec config data, eg. sps and pps.
+    Applications can set this bit when ``type`` refers to an output stream, this flag is usually used by v4l2 decoder.
     * .. _`V4L2-BUF-FLAG-REQUEST-FD`:

       - ``V4L2_BUF_FLAG_REQUEST_FD``